Vienna to Budapest to Prague by Train Itinerary

 You can find direct trains departing every hour, so it doesn’t take much planning to get from Vienna to Budapest by train.

 You can find train tickets from Vienna to Budapest from $10.
 In some cases and seasons even cheaper.
+The trains run about every half an hour so you don’t have to worry about finding a ticket.

 From Vienna to Budapest train schedule